johnmramirez/Restaurant_Review_Backend_System/project3a/README.md

     docker-compose up -d

-This will create the project2b container and pull the cloud_gateway and mongo images from the DockerHub repo.
+**This will create three project3a containers** and pull the cloud_gateway and mongo images from the DockerHub repo.
 The cloud_gateway service container will be ready and listening on localhost:8080.
 The mongo-init file mounted to the mongo container creates a review database, review user, and inserts records into the review collection.

+**The cloud_gateway service will automatically load balance REST requests between the three project3a containers.
+View the container logs for these services to see the HTTP requests get balanced and routed.**

 \